lpeyr/lpeyr/README.md

 ## Hi there 👋

-- 🔭 I am a developer, and the founder of [@peyronnet-group](https://github.com/peyronnet-group), [@Leo-Corporation](https://github.com/Leo-Corporation), [@DevyusCode](https://github.com/DevyusCode) and [@synapsy-ai](https://github.com/synapsy-ai).
+- 🔭 I am a versatile developer
 - 📖 Student at INSA Lyon.
 - 🖥 I'm using WPF to create Windows applications.
 (I used to work with Windows Forms)
-- 📚 I learnt programming by myself, which allowed me to gain some experience in C#, WPF, and more generally in the .NET framework.
+- 📚 I learnt programming by myself, which allowed me to gain some experience in VB, C#, WPF, and more generally in the .NET framework.
 - 🌐 I'm building web apps using Next.js and React.
-You can find my AI-releated web apps at [@synapsy-ai](https://github.com/synapsy-ai).

-⚠️ Old username was Leo-Peyronnet.

-### Skills
+## Skills
 #### Languages
 [![My Languages](https://skillicons.dev/icons?i=js,ts,html,css,python,cs,latex,md)](https://skillicons.dev)